Lightweight reranking for language model generations: Results

-The performance of UCS, WUCS, and Consensus-WUCS on the Xsum and MiniF2F datasets demonstrates the versatility and efficacy of our proposed methods across varied tasks and models.
-The results, shown in Table~\ref{table:text_gen}, paint a promising picture for these reranking techniques.

-In the case of the MiniF2F dataset, evaluated using the BLEU metric, Consensus-WUCS outperforms all other methods for the Codex002 model except for Centroid.
+Next, we evaluated the performance of UCS, WUCS, and Consensus-WUCS on the non-coding tasks.
+In the case of the MiniF2F dataset, evaluated using the BLEU metric, Consensus-WUCS outperforms all other methods for the Codex002 model except for Medoid.
 For the Llama-13B, Llama-30B, and GPT-J models, the top performers are closely matched, with Consensus-WUCS, WUCS, and UCS all delivering competitive scores.

 Turning to the Xsum dataset, we see a similar trend.
 For the Rouge-2 metric, Consensus-WUCS achieves the highest score for the Codex002 and both LLama models, and ties for the best score with WUCS for the Llama-13B model.
 In the GPT-J model, UCS performs slightly better than the WUCS and Consensus-WUCS.
-Nonetheless, all these methods surpass Random, and Mean-logp reranking methods and almost always surpass Centroid.
+Nonetheless, all these methods surpass Random, and Mean-logp reranking methods and almost always surpass Medoid.

 With the Rouge-L metric, UCS variants show the best performance for the all models except Codex002.
 For the Llama-30B model, WUCS and Consensus-WUCS share the top spot, while UCS achieves the best score for the GPT-J model.
-Once again, these methods generally outperform Centroid, Random, and Mean-logp reranking methods.
+Once again, these methods generally outperform Medoid, Random, and Mean-logp reranking methods.

+For the WMT14 translation dataset, Conensus-WUCS is the best for all models and both tasks except for the German to English Llama-13B model.
+WUCS also shows strong performance, matching Consensus-WUCS score on 3 model-task combinations.
+UCS is also consistently better than random selection.

-In total, Consensus-WUCS gets the top spot in 5/12 comparisons, WUCS in 4/12, UCS in 2/12, and Centroid in 5/12 primarily due to MiniF2F.
+In total, Consensus-WUCS gets the top spot in 12/20 comparisons, WUCS in 7/20, UCS in 3/20, and Medoid in 5/20 primarily due to MiniF2F.